th2-net/th2-data-services/README.md

 The library's features:

-- Provides core interface for implementing data source implementations
+- Provides core interface for developing data source implementations
 - Work with iterable objects (list, tuple, etc including files) via _Data object_ using its features
 - Manipulate the workflow to make some analysis by _Data object_ methods
 - Use timestamp converter implementations or use base class to create custom converters